 I am so happy that I chose to sit a class known as ''intercultural competence'' where I learned about the understanding of time and I must say, it didn't make much sense until I experienced it for myself in another country.
 For instance, my fellow French Students and my professors did not consider punctuality as important as I do because for an exam we all had I was 15 minutes early - typical German - and I started getting nervous when the professor didn't arrive on time whereas the other students were familiar with these circumstances and arrived late too.

 Why? - to be honest, I have no idea but it turned out to be one of the best decisions I've ever made.
 I quickly fell in love with Ireland and especially with Dublin.
 At this point in time, I didn’t know where to spend my internship abroad but this question was then answered promptly.
-Back in France I sent a lot of applications for an internship in Dublin and after a few days Herbert got in touch with me.
-Just a short time afterwards everything was organised, I finished my semester in France successfully and enjoyed a nice and warm summer back home in Germany.
+Back in France, I sent a lot of applications for an internship in Dublin and after a few days, Herbert got in touch with me.
+Just a short time afterward everything was organized, I finished my semester in France successfully and enjoyed a nice and warm summer back home in Germany.

 Adventure abroad no. 2 – Living & Working in Ireland

 Don’t forget about the famous pre-Christmas season in Ireland – I’m really glad that I had the chance to experience that special season in my internship.
 The Irish are simply crazy about Christmas.
-A countdown until the Christmas lights in the main shopping streets are turned on while wearing Christmas jumpers – impossible in Germany – a huge event in Dublin.
+A countdown to the Christmas lights in the main shopping streets is turned on while wearing Christmas jumpers – impossible in Germany – a huge event in Dublin.

 Living & working in Dublin – it was a pleasure.

 Ireland – I will definitely come back!